-As severe droughts deepen the form of take changes from principally sub-lethal to lethal as DO concentration decreases.
+As severe droughts deepen, the form of take changes from principally sub-lethal to lethal as DO concentration decreases.
 The phenomenon of decreasing DO concentration is characterized in detail in Appendix J and only highlighted in this section.
-Estimates of low DO concentration associated with the Covered Activities and drought are shown in Figures 5-9 and 5-10.
-For the Hybrid Drought in Figure 5-9, DO concentration reaches 4.0 mg/L at Main Springs for 3 months during a 7-year drought period.
+Estimates of low DO concentration associated with the Covered Activities and drought are shown in Figures 5-9a-c, and 5-10a-c, with different graphs for each of the three perennial outlets and two different figures for the Hybrid Drought and DOR modeled scenarios, respectively.
+For example, in the Hybrid Drought in Figure 5-9a, with the conservation measures in place, the springflows at Main Springs will be below 30 cfs (below about 5.0 mg/L DO) for about 38 months during its seven-year drought period, and the DO concentration reaches 4.0 mg/L at Main Springs for three months during that seven-year drought.

 Impacts associated solely with natural flows and exempt-only pumping increase substantially as the droughts deepen and become more extreme.
 Figure 5-10, depicting a recurrence of the DOR, shows that DO concentration with the HCP measures, including DO re-aeration from spring-run improvements (a measure of the Barton Springs Pool HCP) and DO augmentation (a mitigation of this HCP), is not much different than DO concentration without the Covered Activities (exempt-only pumping).
-Figure 5-10 shows that DO concentration with the HCP measures including DO re-aeration from spring-run improvements and DO augmentation (dashed line in Figure 5-10) matches or exceeds the DO concentration of the exempt-only pumping scenario indeed, the average DO concentration for both pumping scenarios during the DOR is 4.8 mg/L. However, during the months of lowest springflow (July and August 1956), the scenario of HCP pumping including DO re-aeration from spring-run improvements and DO augmentation results in DO concentration about 1 mg/L below that of the exempt-only pumping scenario.
+Figure 5-10 shows that DO concentration with the HCP measures including DO re-aeration from spring-run improvements and DO augmentation (dashed line in Figure 5-10) matches or exceeds the DO concentration of the exempt-only pumping scenario-indeed, the average DO concentration for both pumping scenarios during the DOR is 4.8 mg/L. However, during the months of lowest springflow (July and August 1956), the scenario of HCP pumping including DO re-aeration from spring-run improvements and DO augmentation results in DO concentration about 1 mg/L below that of the exempt-only pumping scenario.
 However, the model conservatively correlates flow and DO concentration (Porras, 2014) and assumes only modest gains from DO augmentation of about 0.5 mg/L. The conservatively low DO concentrations and assumed modest gains from DO augmentation reinforce the importance of the conservation measures in avoiding, minimizing, and mitigating decreases in DO and accompanying take.